SimonPadbury/baselayer/_src/buttons.md

 ```

 Down-caret SVG icon from [Phosphor Icons](https://phosphoricons.com/), with color set by `currentColor`, and width and height 16px — same as font size (1rem).

+Another way to control the width of a button is _from outside of it_ — by wrapping the button in a `grid` so that the button is a grid item.

 ## Adding Colors